 With the kickoff to summer underway, our days are now filled with sunshine and warmth.
-Flowers have bloomed and trees are bright and filled with leaves.
-Summer is fun and visually appealing, but summer also has a fair number of us reaching for allergy medication and over-the-counter eye drops.
-For most it started in the spring, when pollen counts are usually at their highest and we start to feel the telltale sign of itchy discomfort and watery eyes.
-Summer will be filled with occasional flareups of irritation depending on the weather and just how many plants we find ourselves surrounded by.
+Flowers have bloomed, and trees are bright and filled with leaves.
+Summer is fun and visually appealing, but summer also has a fair number of us reaching for seasonal allergy medication and over-the-counter eye drops.

-Did you know there is a difference between the dry eye caused by seasonal allergies, and chronic dry eye syndrome?
+Did you know there is a difference between the dry eye caused by seasonal allergies and chronic dry eye syndrome?
 How can you tell if you are suffering from one or the other?
 What can you do to find relief from either?

 Many of the most common and obvious symptoms of seasonal allergies and dry eye syndrome overlap and resemble each other.
 While both are characterized by eye discomfort and excessive tearing, Dry Eye Syndrome, or DES, has less of the itchy feeling and more of a gritty irritation, as if something like sand was in the eye.
 The key difference is this feeling of itchiness.

-When most airborne allergens and foreign bodies (pollen, mold spores, and dust for example) come into contact with the cells that make up our bodies, the body produces a natural compound called histamine to try and push the allergen out and off of the body.
 Histamine is what causes an inflammatory response in the body, and this response is what causes us to feel “itchy” and have a compulsion to scratch or rub.
-Our eyes become more watery than usual, and our nose becomes runny as the excess tears try to drain away naturally.
+Our eyes become more watery than usual, and our noses become runny as the excess tears try to drain away naturally.
 We feel an urge to rub our eyes to alleviate some of that discomfort, which makes the eyes tear more and become red from the irritation.

 For allergy sufferers, taking an antihistamine will calm a lot of the symptoms and provide temporary relief.
 For those with DES, however, antihistamine medication might actually make their symptoms worse, not better.